sonofeft/RocketCEA/docs/_build/html/_sources/propellant_select.rst.txt

 `TRW Propellant Performance Summary <./_static/TRW_Propellant_Performance_Summary.pdf>`_

-The units of density impulse can vary between charts, however the choice of ``specific gravity`` for density and ``sec`` for Isp seem to keep numbers in more recognizable ranges.
+The units of density impulse can vary between charts, however the choice of ``specific gravity`` for density and ``sec`` for Isp seems to keep numbers in more recognizable ranges.
 Most charts use an X axis of ``Mixture Ratio`` and a combined Y axis of ``Isp`` and ``Density Impulse``.

 The same information can also be displayed on a chart like the one below.